FAQ about Compute Cloud

 Connect to the VM over SSH.

-If the SSH connection fails due to network connectivity issues, remove all the additional network interfaces and reboot the VM.
+If the SSH connection fails due to network connectivity issues, remove all additional network interfaces and reboot the VM.

 -